TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 ---------------------------

 The class, :class:`UserString` acts as a wrapper around string objects.
-The need for this class has been partially supplanted by the ability to subclass directly from :class:`str`; however, this class can be easier to work with because the underlying string is accessible as an attribute.
+The need for this kundi has been partially supplanted by the ability to subkundi directly kutoka :class:`str`; however, this kundi can be easier to work with because the underlying string is accessible as an attribute.